-A pulse width modulated inverter converts a voltage with variable frequency into a DC voltage.
-Due to its simplicity, the two-point inverter is frequently used.
-Fig. 1.1 shows the circuit diagram of a three-line, two-point inverter.
-Each line of the pulse width modulated inverter consists of a half-bridge with two IGBTs and the corresponding power diodes.
+A pulse width modulated inverter converts a DC voltage into an AC voltage with variable frequency and amplitude.
+Due to its simplicity, the two- level inverter is frequently used.
+Fig. 1.1 shows the circuit diagram of a three--leg, two-point inverter.
+Each leg of the pulse width modulated inverter consists of a half-bridge with two IGBTs and the corresponding power diodes.
 MOSFETs can also be used for lower battery voltages.
 No additional diodes are required for pulse width modulated inverters with MOSFET, as they are reverse-conducting.

 A half bridge connects a connection point in the machine (depending on the switching state of the transistors) with the positive or negative pole of the DC link.
 In the ideal inverter initially considered here, the switches and diodes should not have any conducting losses in the activated state (u = 0), and in the deactivated state, should ideally be disabled (i = 0).
 The switching state should also involve no time delay.

 The working method of a two-point inverter is especially clear when the time curve of the output voltage of a half bridge is considered against a "virtual" medium voltage tap M in the DC link.
 The inverter voltages eνM with ν = 1, 2, 3, according to the corresponding control signal, can take on the value +Ud /2 with Sν = 1 or the voltage value -Ud /2with Sν = 0.